 outdoor gear rental + [YOUR CITY]

 Then give them a call and ask if they sell any used equipment so you don’t waste time on a visit.

 This is a real gem of a shop!
 Based in Golden CO, Mountainside Gear Rental rents outdoor gear (surprise surprise!) to folk who want to spend some time outdoors but don’t want to own all the stuff.
 Much like a car rental tends to have the newest vehicles, so a gear rental store likes to rent out the newest gear.

 So they carry top of the range brands and need to constantly replenish their inventory of products.
 This means there’s some great offers and you can buy their used gear at knock-down prices.
 (They say up to 70% off compared to new, but it looks like most of their stuff is discounted more like 40%-45%).

 Another rental company based in Colorado.
 Denver this time.
 Their online shop is well-curated with decent images.
 As with MGR above, the offers are not, perhaps, as keen as you might like.
 But the products they carry are from well-known brands.
 And high quality gear that is well looked after does hold its value extremely well.
 So there’s a good chance you can find the right thing for the right price.

 OG have a really good variety of all the bits and pieces you need for a trip, including stuff for the kids.
 And it definitely deserves to be on this list.

 Examples of More Used Gear & Outdoor Consignment Stores

-Here’s a few other stores that sell used backpacking and hiking gear.
+Here’s a few other stores that sell used backpacking and hiking gear through their websites and seem to ship nationally.
 If you’d like to see anyone on the list, please just let me know and I’ll add them in.
 It would be great to get a bigger directory going!

 - The Gear Room – Salt Lake City, UT